 - A list of commercial grade equipment, which must include dimensions and details

 - Proof of application for a federal excise licence, such as a confirmation email from the Canada Revenue Agency

 For a complete list of preliminary requirements, see Apply for your licences.

 Later documents and requirements

-After the initial portion of the application is accepted, AGLC will post your application on the AGLC website for 21 days.
+After the initial portion of the application is accepted, AGLC will post your application on the AGLC website for five days.
 After that waiting period, you must provide additional documents to finish the application process.
 Some of these documents are: